The product, cleaning and ventilating choices you make can greatly improve the quality of your home air.

 - Avoid chemicals for pest control.
 Instead, choose traps, baits or fly swatters.

-- Don’t smoke in your home, and don’t allow anyone to smoke in your home.
+- Don’t smoke in your home, and don’t allow anyone else to either if you want safe and healthy home air.

 - Ensure natural gas appliances, such as stoves and furnaces, and gas and wood-burning fireplaces are vented properly to the outdoors.